petergtz/goextract/README.md

 # goextract
-A method extraction tool for the Go language
+A method extraction tool for the [Go](https://golang.org/) language.

 This work is in very early development.
 The goal is to provide a refactoring tool that can [extract a method](http://refactoring.com/catalog/extractMethod.html) from Go source code.